LeadPipeSoftware/medkit/README.md

 [![GitHub issues][github-issues-image]][github-issues-url]

-MEDKIT is a tool to help you take control of your local environment configuration.
+MEDKIT is a tool to help you take control of your local environment configuration including:

+* Dotfile Management
+* Run Command (rc) Script Management
+* PATH Variable Management
+* Software Installation

+MEDKIT also has a native concept of [environments][environments] which allow you to categorize your settings to match the systems you're using.

 ### Manage Your Dotfiles
-The trouble with dotfiles is that, unless you have just one login on one computer, you'll have lots of them.
+The trouble with dotfiles is that, unless you have just one login on one computer, you'll have lots of them spread all over the place.
 If you're like most people, you want your preferences and configuration to be consistent no matter where you log in.

 MEDKIT follows a "Write Once, Use Anywhere" philosophy.
 With a little help from your favorite version control tool, you can keep a "master" copy of your dotfiles and apply them anywhere you go.

-- Apply your dotfiles
+- Install the dotfiles in your repository
 - Scan for new dotfiles
+- Add dotfiles to your repository

+### Organize Your Startup
+Startup files often start simple, but turn into a nightmare to manage.
+It gets worse when tools and installers try to be helpful and make changes to them without asking.
+You can take advantage of MEDKIT's version control integration and templates to get your startup scripts under control once and for all.

+- Start with the MEDKIT template or roll your own
+- Run `*.source` scripts at startup

+### Organize Your PATH
+Much like startup scripts, keeping your environment's `PATH` in order can be a real challenge.
+MEDKIT's convention-based system can help!

+- Run `*.path` scripts
+- Determine the order of each PATH element

 ### Install Your Software
 Getting all your tools installed is often one of the biggest challenges when you start using a new computer for the